vivganes/the-mard-analysis/_posts/2025-03-02-compromises-498a.md

 Men, on the other hand, are burdened with heavy financial, emotional, and social costs from the moment a 498A complaint is filed.
 So why wouldn’t women simply let the case run its full course to maximize their advantages?

-## Is settlement as a tool for extortion?
+## Is settlement a tool for extortion?

 The answer lies in the dynamics of settlement itself, which often reveals a troubling pattern: **settlement as a tool for extortion.** For women, the decision to settle isn’t necessarily about avoiding losses—since they incur almost none—but about capitalizing on the immense pressure the legal process places on men.